LIKE A MOTHER

 This story is not about hair but the miraculous property of transformation that is begging to be discussed.

-When I was first diagnosed, I crafted this impressive plan containing all the lessons I was certain were on God’s list, believing I had been granted six months to get everything right in my life.
+When I was first diagnosed, I crafted this impressive plan containing all the lessons I was certain were on God’s list, believing I had been granted this season to get everything right in my life.

 But, transformation has a plan of its own.

-The depth of its intention is impossible for the mind to detect—the outcome of its Divine Intrusion depends on how far we are willing to lean in.
+The depth of its intention is impossible to predict—the outcome dependent on how far we are willing to lean in.

-Even as one who is so awfully careful about choosing words, I have made the terrible blunder of describing certain periods of my life as a season of “going through.”
-To say we “go through” things is really missing the mark.
-Instead, we gather little bits of our experiences like dirt from the garden on our shoes.
+Even as one who is so awfully careful about choosing words, I have made the terrible blunder of describing certain periods of my life as a season of “going through” as if merely surviving them is the goal.
+Instead, it’s not the preservation of what was that defines us, but rather what new thing we gather like dirt from the garden on our shoes.
 There, what is nurturing and necessary takes root in the hollows that grief makes and grows into something delicate and strong like daisies and sequoias.

 It is not our resiliency that should be celebrated, but the willingness to be transformed.